aleksgeorgi/MicrosoftResearchSummerDataScienceSchoolCoursework/README.md

 ### Task 2 Results:

-Our model did not account for weather patterns or other more complex features, however we were able to project relative change figures on the correct side of the scale.
-Our confidnece interval for the US was the greatest difference.
+Our model did not account for weather patterns or other more complex features that were factored into the authors models for calcuating the benchmark data, so our relative change varied a lot from the original figure.